boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

         +-----+-----+-----+-----+-----+-----+-----+-----+
 ~~~~

-#### NEW Description
+* NEW Description:

-TCP options in packets of this Flow.
+: TCP options in packets of this Flow.
 The information is encoded
       in a set of bit fields.
 For each TCP option, there is a bit in
       this set.
 The bit is set to 1 if any observed packet of this Flow
       contains the corresponding TCP option.
 Otherwise, if no observed
       packet of this Flow contained the respective TCP option, the value
       of the corresponding bit is 0.
-      Options are mapped to bits according to their option numbers.
+: Options are mapped to bits according to their option numbers.
-      Option number X is mapped to bit X.  TCP option numbers are
+: Option number X is mapped to bit X.  TCP option numbers are
       maintained by IANA.
 This information element is used only
       when the observed kinds are within the 0-63 range.
 If not, the tcpOptionsFull IE {{!I-D.boucadair-opsawg-ipfix-tcpo-v6eh}} MUST be used.